edenreich/threadpool-component/README.md

 ## Target

-This project targets all platforms (it's based STL-Based).
+This project targets all platforms (it's STL-Based).

 ## Contributing Guidelines